-- SLO 1: Graduates will be able to demonstrate critical thinking and analytical skills. - SLO 2: Graduates will be able to write persuasively and communicate effectively. - SLO 3: Graduates will be able to understand and employ scholarly, academic research skills appropriate for the study of English. - SLO 4: Graduates will be able to appreciate the distinctiveness and richness of diverse societies and cultures, and learn to cultivate an inclusive and empathetic worldview.
+- SLO 1: Graduates will be able to demonstrate critical thinking and analytical skills. - SLO 2: Graduates will be able to write persuasively and communicate effectively. - SLO 3: Graduates will be able to employ scholarly, academic research skills appropriate for the study of English. - SLO 4: Graduates will be able to apply textual analysis to broader applications of extending the Kingdom of God among people and cultures from around the world.